Concordium/concordium.github.io/source/mainnet/net/guides/graviton-hackathon.rst

 DApp examples
 =============

-An overview of different :ref:`dApp examples <dapp-examples>` to get started.
+An overview of different :ref:`dApp examples <dapp-examples>` is available to get started.

 Concordium Academy
 ==================